ericcollazo/windows-services-caveats/README.md

             - engine.labels.os == windows   # place service only on Windows nodes
       labels:
         com.docker.lb.hosts: app.example.org	# Replace with a real URL
-        com.docker.lb.network: myoverlay # the network that the layer 7 mesh will hand-off to com.docker.lb.port: 8080 # the port on the network that the hand-off will communicate
+        com.docker.lb.network: mystack_myoverlay # the network that the layer 7 mesh will hand-off to
+        com.docker.lb.port: 80 # the port the service expects traffic on
       endpoint_mode: dnsrr    # dns round robin load balancing
     networks:
         - myoverlay   # custom overlay network the service will use